maxxx777/NSString-MTFormating/README.md

 NSString-MTFormating
 ====================

-These category includes additional methods for intstance formatting of NSString class.
+These category includes additional methods for formatting of NSString class intstances.

 `- (NSString *)mt_formatFirstCharacter`